Zaozhuang: History

 During the Xia Dynasty, the south of Zaozhuang was the Kingdom of Zu, and the north and northwest were the Kingdom of Teng and Xue.
 Later, the name was changed several times.
 In the Ming Dynasty, Teng County was established in the north and Yizhou was established in the south.
 Later, Yizhou was reduced to a county.

 The history of Zaozhuang is closely linked to the canal.
 According to archaeological discoveries, the earliest canal in the territory, the Qianyang Canal, was excavated in the Spring and Autumn period.
 The Zaozhuang section of the Jinghang Canal was excavated in the 32nd year of Ming Wanli (1604), flowing through the city's Taierzhuang, Yucheng, Xuecheng and Tengzhou, with a total length of 93.9 kilometers, from Xiazhen Lijiagang to Zhangzhou.
 The estuary enters the Yellow River, because the Weihe River is the main supplementary water source.
 Its opening has changed the situation that the Beijing-Hangzhou Expressway is unreasonable due to the flooding of the Yellow River.
 For hundreds of years, it has played an important role in the transportation of Nanliangbei, material circulation and cultural exchange.
 The continuity of the Beijing-Hangzhou Grand Canal also promotes economic prosperity along the canal area.
-Taierzhuang along the coast has rapidly developed into a “lunan town”, and “Yixian County” records: “Taierzhuangtun Canal, merchants are convinced, Tianyibi, and Xuyi is also a city.”
+Taierzhuang along the coast has rapidly developed into a "lunan town", and "Yixian County" records: "Taierzhuangtun Canal, merchants are convinced, Tianyibi, and Xuyi is also a city."
 The gathering of merchants brings cultural blending, Taierzhuang The ancient city has also become a typical representative of the canal culture.
 It has the most distinctive features of the blending of north and south cultures on the Beijing-Hangzhou Grand Canal and the combination of Chinese and Western cultures.

-Zaozhuang is a heroic city with a glorious revolutionary tradition.
-In the 27th year of the Republic of China (1938), under the leadership of Li Zongren, commander of the Fifth Theater, the vast Lunan area with Taierzhuang as the center of gravity and the Japanese invaders engaged in the large-scale Battle of Tai'erzhuang, considered the first Chinese victory in the Second Sino-Japanese War.
-Two years later, in 1940, under the leadership of the Chinese Communist Party, the railway guerrillas established in Zaozhuang and the Chinese army fought bravely to defeat the Japanese invaders with guerrilla tactics.